 Although not technically “nearby” as Kejimkujik National Park is an inland oasis, there are several notable towns and sights to see within an hour or two worth of driving time.
 These places are listed in alphabetical order and are shown on the map above.

-- Annapolis Royal – this historical town has a re-created 17th-century settlement, a fort, and historical gardens.
+- Annapolis Royal – this historic town has a re-created 17th-century settlement, a fort, and historic gardens.
 Annapolis Royal is 30 miles/48 km from Keji.

 - Balancing Rock – a fascinating geological formation accessible on a trail (about an hour’s drive south of Digby.
 Balancing Rock is 71 miles/115 km from Keji.

-- Halifax – the capital of Nova Scotia, Halifax has an interesting maritime and military history along with a vibrant harborfront boardwalk.
+- Halifax – the capital of Nova Scotia, has an interesting maritime and military history and a vibrant harborfront boardwalk.
 Halifax is 138 miles/222 km from Keji.

 - Lunenburg – a charming, seaside town with an excellent maritime museum, an interesting old town, and plenty of art galleries, shops, and restaurants.
 Lunenburg is 57 miles/91 km from Keji.